Quantifying attention via dwell time and engagement in a social media browsing environment: Methods

 \subsection{Dwell time for posts on social media feed}

-We recruited a convenience sample of Americans (N=644), of which 628 completed the survey, using the recruitment platform Prolific. (compensation: \$9 USD/hour; total amount: approx. \$1700).
+We recruited a convenience sample of Americans (N=644), of which 628 completed the survey on desktop computers (n=483) or mobile devices (n=145), using the recruitment platform Prolific. (compensation: \$9 USD/hour; total amount: approx. \$1700).
 Our participants had mean age of 35.7 (46.5\% female, 66\% white).
-At the start of the survey, participants provided informed consent and were routed to a website that displayed content in a scrolling feed layout.
+At the start of the survey, participants provided informed consent and were routed to Yourfeed, a website we designed that displays content in a scrolling feed layout \citep{epstein2022yourfeed}.
 The user interface mirrors the appearance of commonly used social media sites, such as Facebook or Twitter.
 Participants saw a modal that said ``Thank you for participating!
 Next, you will see a social media newsfeed, configured just for you.
 Please browse this newsfeed like you usually would for social media.
 For each post, indicate whether you would consider sharing it with your network.''

-Crucially, this platform measured dwell time by considering how much time a participant spent on each post, which was determined based on how much each post was in the visible area of the browser window (also known as viewport time; \citep{epstein2022yourfeed, lagun2016understanding}).
+Crucially, this platform measured dwell time by considering how much time a participant spent on each post, which was determined based on how much each post was in the visible area of the browser window (also known as viewport time; \citep{lagun2016understanding}).
+Occasionally, two posts could be fully visible in the browser window---in such cases, we assumed participants were viewing both because it was impossible to determine exactly which post they were looking at.
+This design detail reflects a trade-off between internal and external validity \citep{Lin2020promises}, and our platform was designed specifically to mimic the user interfaces of existing social media platforms like Twitter and Facebook, which often have two or more posts fully in view.

-The website displayed 120 social media posts to each participants in a scrollable feed, and participants could click to share or/and like any post (these behaviors were hypothetical engagement decisions, and did not affect what other participants saw).
+The website displayed 120 actual and recent social media posts to each participant in a scrollable feed, and participants could click to share or/and like any post (these behaviors were hypothetical engagement decisions, and did not affect what other participants saw).
 Of the 120 posts shown, 90 were randomly sampled from a set of 200 political and non-political news items \citep{epstein2022many, pennycook2021practical}, half of which are true and half false.
 The other 30 were randomly sampled from a set of 76 opinion and mundane news items.
 The mundane posts were sourced from tabloid sites (e.g. The Sun, Daily Mail) and opinion posts are opinion pieces from reputable sources (e.g., New York Times Economist).
+All posts contained both an image and text (see Appendix \ref{appendix} for example posts).